Meuons/Meouns.github.io/README.md

 The liverload task reloads the page when a file is changed

 # Installaltion

 Write the follwing commands in the terminal
 1. npm install --save-dev gulp-concat
 2. npm install gulp-terser --save-dev
 3. npm install --save-dev gulp-livereload
+4. npm install gulp-cli
-4. npm install --save-dev minify-css
+5. npm install --save-dev minify-css
-5. gulp
+6. gulp